PILL-CoDe: Inverse Design of Polypills via Automatic Differentiation for Prescribed Drug-Release Kinetics: Proposed Method

 To ensure the optimized design constitutes a single, connected pill rather than fragmented collection of particulates, we require that the pill designed be a topologically connected domain.
 Simultaneously, to maximize the tailorability of the release profile, we seek to promote material heterogeneity within the pill's interior.

 Consequently, we adopt a hybrid parameterization strategy.
-In particular, we utilize supershapes to define the global topology, ensuring a monolithic structure (\Cref{sec:method_designRep_phaseField}), while employing coordinate-based neural networks to represent the internal material distribution, thereby enabling a high degree of design freedom (\Cref{sec:method_designRep_NN}).
+In particular, we utilize supershapes to define the global {geometry}, ensuring a monolithic structure (\Cref{sec:method_designRep_phaseField}), while employing coordinate-based neural networks to represent the internal material distribution, thereby enabling {high resolution design representation independent of mesh resolution}. (\Cref{sec:method_designRep_NN}).